tildearrow/kwin-lowlatency/README.md

+# **PLEASE DON'T STAR THIS PROJECT ANYMORE**

+it doesn't work on 5.24 and I have no time to maintain it!

 # KWin-lowlatency

 KWin-lowlatency is (was?) my attempt to reduce latency and stuttering in the popular KWin compositor used in KDE.